neothXT/SwiftNet/README.md

 ### Safe storage using Keychain

 CombineNetworking allows you to store your access tokens in keychain.
 This feature is turned on by default.
-You can provide your keychain service label using `CNConfig.keychainServiceLabel`.
 Safe storage using keychain can be disabled by toggling `CNConfig.storeTokensInKeychain` option.

 ### WebSockets